 Abstract (250 words - I’m at 286 now)

-Movement is life.
-It affects population dynamics, biodiversity, and consequently, the structure of ecosystems.
-With the recent development of sophisticated tracking technology, software and analyses, research in movement ecology has significantly increased in the last decade.
-This work provides a synthetic and quantitative review of the scientific literature in movement ecology, since the seminal work of Nathan et al (2008), which formally introduced the movement ecology framework.
-We reviewed 5354 peer-reviewed papers in movement ecology published in the last decade.
-With a text mining approach, we assessed the number of papers which have attempted to investigate core components of the movement ecology framework—that is, motion, navigation, internal state and external factors—as well as the biologging devices used, the focal taxon, the analytical methods applied and the software used.
-The changes in the devices and software used reflect an increasing access to finer spatio-temporal data about movement, with increasing ability to process them.
+Movement is fundamental to life, shaping population dynamics, biodiversity, and ecosystem structure.
+With the recent development of sophisticated tracking technology, software and statistical analyses, research in movement ecology has proliferated over the last decade.
+Here, we provide a synthetic and quantitative review of the scientific literature in the field of movement ecology, since the seminal work of Nathan et al (2008), which formally introduced the movement ecology framework.
+Using a text mining approach, we reviewed 5354 peer-reviewed papers in movement ecology published in the last decade and assessed the number of papers which have attempted to investigate core components of the movement ecology framework: motion, navigation, internal state and external factors.
+We also investigated trends in biologging devices used, the focal taxon, the analytical methods applied and the software used.
+Changes in the devices and software used reflect an increasing access to finer resolution movement data and an increased ability to process and model them.
 However, this is not reflected in the choice of statistical methods which are mostly general rather than movement related.
-Even more importantly, and just like ten years ago, studies rarely focus on the components of the movement ecology framework (except for external factors).
-The research topics identified in the literature were organized around questions that corresponded to a mix between understanding theoretical movement processes, data collection and analysis, and practical applications.
-Based on these findings, we discuss how data and technology have been driving our science, research questions that have not been given enough consideration, and the necessary trade-off between the theory and technology.
+Crucially, studies rarely focus on the components of the movement ecology framework (except for external factors).
+We also used a data-driven approach to objectively identify topics from abstract and the topics identified featured a mix of understanding theoretical movement processes, data collection and analysis, and practical applications.
+Based on these findings, we discuss how data and technology have been driving the field of movement ecology, research questions that have not been given enough consideration, and the necessary trade-off between the theory and technology.

-Nathan, R., Getz, W. M., Revilla, E., Holyoak, M., Kadmon, R., Saltz, D., & Smouse, P. E. (2008).
-A movement ecology framework for unifying organismal movement research.
-PNAS, 105(49), 19052–19059.

 Keywords (min 3)

 movement ecology, technology, text mining, biologging, human movement, …